kikeyama/splunk-circleci-app/README.md

 ### 1. Install this app into your Splunk

+If you install from splunkbase (Splunk official app repository), [visit and download here](https://splunkbase.splunk.com/app/5162/).

+You can also [download latest release](https://github.com/kikeyama/splunk-circleci-app/releases) and install by following steps below.
+The release version syncs with that of published app in splunkbase.
+However, sometimes it may take a few days to publish the latest app at splunkbase.
+If you prefer install the latest one, [download from releases at this repository](https://github.com/kikeyama/splunk-circleci-app/releases).

-#### Splunk single instance
+#### Splunk Enterprise

-1. Clone or download this repository at `$SPLUNK_HOME/etc/apps` (`$SPLUNK_HOME` is the directory where you installed Splunk)
+1. [Download latest release](https://github.com/kikeyama/splunk-circleci-app/releases) and extract contents at `$SPLUNK_HOME/etc/apps` (`$SPLUNK_HOME` is the directory where you installed Splunk)
-2. Rename the repo directory to `circleci`
-3. Restart Splunk

-#### Splunk distributed

-1. Install and setup Heavy Forwarder in any host (EC2 instance, your baremetal server, or VM, etc)
-2. Clone or download then rename the directory this repo at Search Heads, Indexers, and Heavy Forwarder
-3. Restart each Splunk instance
+2. Restart Splunk

-#### Splunk cluster

-1. Install and setup Heavy Forwarder in any host (EC2 instance, your baremetal server, or VM, etc)
-2. Clone or download then rename the directory this repo at Cluster Master, Deployer, and Heavy Forwarder (or Deployment Server)
+If you use distributed architecture or cluster, follow the official document to install app.
 See [App deployment overview - Splunk Documentation](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deployappsandadd-ons) for more details.

 #### Splunk Cloud

-WIP
+Install this app in Search Heads, Indexing Peers, and [IDM (Inputs Data Manager)](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/IntroGDI), then enable modular input at IDM.

 ### 2. Get your API Token at CircleCI